What are ecosystem services?

 If you are interested in investing or sponsoring the sustainable provision of forest ecosystem services, please get in contact with amy at fsc-uk point org.

 To learn more about the Ecosystem Services Procedure click here to watch our webinar or click here to read the list of FAQs on its implementation.
-If you would like to learn more about successful cases of verified ecosystem services impacts please see this article about a group scheme in Italy or this blog detailing cases in Chile and Argentina.
+If you would like to find out more about successful cases of verified ecosystem services impacts please see this article about a group scheme in Italy or this blog detailing cases in Chile and Argentina.

 ONS (2020) Woodland natural capital accounts, UK: 2020.